+Sound Therapy can be

-One of the more well-known management plans is Sound Therapy, which is the use of sound enrichment to reduce the perceived obviousness and intrusiveness of the tinnitus signal, making it easier for the brain to ignore it.
+perceived obviousness and intrusiveness of the tinnitus signal, making it easier for the brain to ignore it.
 In addition to a Tinnitus Sound Generator device, other sound-generators, such as sound pillows, radios, TV, etc. can be used to help reduce awareness of tinnitus.